Thomas BurkeyInterim Department Head

-I am a nonruminant nutritionist with training in animal nutrition, digestive physiology and mucosal immunity.
-I am interested in applying applied and basic techniques to investigate the complex interactions between nutrients, gut microbes, and immunity and how these interactions affect complex physiological traits important in human health and in agricultural species.
-Broadly speaking, my research has been focused in the area of ‘gut health’; deciphering the interactions between nutrients, gut microbes, and immunity in swine.
-Currently (and since my last promotion), the major goals of my research program have been to:
+With training in animal nutrition, digestive physiology and mucosal immunity, his research interests include relating applied and basic techniques to investigate the complex interactions between nutrients, gut microbes, and immunity and how those interactions affect complex physiological traits important in human health and in agricultural species.
+Burkey's focus is on gut health and deciphering the interactions between nutrients, gut microbes, and immunity in swine.

 - ASCI (NUTR) 927: Protein and Amino Acid Nutrition